PSEHE/harboropt/README.md

 # Harbor Optimization

-This repository contains code for the Harbor Optimization project.
+This repository contains code and input files for the Harbor optimization.

-To install the required dependencies, run the following command in terminal:
+To install the required python packages, run this command in terminal:

->> pip install -r requirements.txt
+> pip install -r requirements.txt